 At Gem Breakfast, we love the unique, the extraordinary, the never-been-done-before designs that push creativity forward.
-And herein lies our love for the magical, mystical, one-of-a-kind salt & pepper diamond.
+And herein lies our love for the magical, mystical, one-of-a-kind salt and pepper diamond.

-Whether you love salt & pepper diamonds, hate them, or haven’t heard of them, you’ll find lots to ponder in our ode to everything salt & pepper.
+Whether you love salt and pepper diamonds, hate them, or haven’t heard of them, you’ll find lots to ponder in our ode to everything salt and pepper.
 Keep reading to find out:

 - How are diamonds formed?